 The United Kingdom provides the sternest examination of the forecaster’s art, with its unique location and dreadfully dull inhabitants who seem unduly preoccupied with the clemency or otherwise of the conditions.

-Early cave paintings discovered in Bromley in 1976 depict a man called Brian sticking his head out of the cave entrance and looking heavenward, then retreating inside to report to his commune that “It looks like rain”.
+Early cave paintings, discovered recently in Bromley, depict a man called Brian sticking his head out of the cave entrance and looking heavenward, then retreating inside to report to his commune that “It looks like rain”.
 This is followed by a discussion on the matter, particularly “what a lot of weather” they were apparently having.
 This tedium lasted until the following morning when it was time for Brian’s ritual sky-gazing and the pursuant soporific deconstruction.
 It appears that this pattern continued for many days until the commune realised that none of them had been out to hunt, and suddenly starved to death.

 Latterly, the steady advance of computers has contributed greatly to the accuracy of forecasting, but naturally is a costly process.
 The most recent trials in weather prediction have centred around a simple but effective process involving livestock.